Looking for a way to get the kids to wash their hands EVEN MORE? Then these popsicle soap will do the trick!

 While going through my computer of pictures I took last summer, I came upon these popsicle soap that Madison and I did while bored one day.
 It had been a hot couple of weeks and with weather like that, I tend to stay indoors.
 With there not being a beach nearby and the waterpark over an hour away, I much prefer to stay inside with the A/C on and relax in what is considered my oasis.

-However, I have a 4yr old by the name of Madison who believes that if you’re at home, you should be doing something.
+However, I have a 4-year-old named Madison who believes that if you’re at home, you should be doing something.
 I don’t blame her because I’ve instilled in her that it’s not ok to be lazy, no matter how much I like just lazing about.
 With a craft center that just keeps getting bigger and bigger, thanks to Michaels and their amazing deals, there is always something for us to do.
-While at Michaels, I happened to pick up some soap making craft supplies.
-I had no idea what I was going to do with them since I’d never made soap before, however my first soap project just happened to be this one that I’m sharing with you today, our popsicle soap.
+While at Michaels, I happened to pick up some soap-making craft supplies.
+I had no idea what I was going to do with them since I’d never made soap before; however, my first soap project just happened to be this one that I’m sharing with you today, our popsicle soap.

 DIY Popsicle Soap